hasanchezshadow/spring-cloud-config-server-repository/README.md

 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
 - Then run kafka-to-elastic-service in intelliJ
-- Check elastic model module, where we created elastic index model
+- Check elastic config module, where we added ElasticsearchConfig